Here is some useful technical data for all the Maxxis Flat Track Tyres, that we distribute

 - Rim: 3.00" (WM5) Tyre: 147.7mm (5-13/16")

-These approximate tyre width measurements are in addition to the two Maxxis official 'section width' measurements, which are shown on the image at the bottom of this page (NB: When fitted to the two specified rim sizes that are also shown)
+These approximate tyre section width measurements are in addition to the two Maxxis official section width measurements, which are shown on the image at the bottom of this page (NB: When fitted to the two specified rim sizes (WM5 & WM6) that are also clearly shown in the same image)

-Using a 130/80 x 19 (27.0-7.0 x 19) front DTR1 and a 140/80 x 19 (27.7-7.5 x 19) rear DTR1 is the sensible way to go for the true Flat Track 'image' and the right 'feel' when riding.
-However, it's easily possible to run two Front DTR1's OR two Rear DTR1's on the same bike (subject to careful rim size selection) if space is tight or, if you're looking for a 'Fat Bike' type image.
-We have seen this frequently, on both race and customised road bikes...
+Using a 130/80 x 19 front DTR1 tyre and a 140/80 x 19 rear DTR1 tyre is a sensible way to go for a true Flat Track 'image' and the right level of 'feel' when riding.
+However, it's quite possible to run two Front DTR1 tyres OR two Rear DTR1 tyres on the same bike (subject to careful rim size selection) when clearance space is tight or, it's simply been the owner's own style choice.
+We've seen this selection, many times on both race & road bikes, with no detrimental effects as a result

 All Maxxis DTR1 tyres supplied by us are 100% ECE Road Legal as clearly shown within the Specification Tab for each tyre (example DTR1 CD3 Front Tyre Specification Tab can be seen here) You will find the ECE-R75 Mark on the sidewall of every DTR1 tyre we supply.
-Please ignore any 'For Racing Use Only' or 'Designed For Closed Track Racing' type wording on any factory tyre stickers that you find on new DTR1 tyres supplied by us.
-The sidewall mark is the true indicator.
-Those labels are generic and are far more relevent to Non-ECE tyre rule countries (e.g. USA)
+You can ignore any 'For Racing Use Only' type wording that may be shown on some stickers that come with any new DTR1 tyres supplied by us.
+Those stickers are generic and are only relevant to Non-ECE tyre rule countries (e.g. USA).
+The tyre's sidewall marking is the true indicator

 The images below show some of the types of tyre cuts that can be used, to get the best performance on UK Flat Track race tracks (which are normally speedway tracks).
 Cuts for tyres for use on some European Flat Track race tracks may be quite different than shown here and cuts (if any) for tyres used on Flat Track race tracks in the USA, will definitely be different!

-Above are examples of front tyre centre and side blocks cuts (just on one side) made using a normal tyre cutter...
+Here's examples of front tyre centre & side blocks cuts (just on one side) made using a normal tyre cutter...
+These images feature a 19" DTR1 Tyre

 Above are examples of centre and side block cuts on both sides of the rear tyre.
+These images feature a 19" DTR1 Tyre.
 As well as the normal block cuts, you can see additional very fine cuts, which are also directional (if you look closely!)
 These detailed cuts were made using a normal tyre cutter, a stanley knife and lots of patience...

-At real Flat Track race meetings, there's far less time, but Maxxis DTR1s can still be cut, either when taken off the bike or whilst still on it!
+At real Flat Track race meetings, there's far less time, but Maxxis DTR1 tyres can still be cut, either when taken off the bike or, whilst still on it!

-Remember the Description, Specification, Rotation Image and Fitted Image tabs are shown on the detail page of all the Flat Track Tyres that we sell
+Remember that Description, Specification, Rotation Image and Fitted Image tabs are shown on the detail page of all the Flat Track tyres that we sell